-We have significantly reduced our emissions from the previous year which aligns with our goal to reduce our reported emissions by 21% by 2025.
+We have significantly reduced our emissions from base year which aligns with our goal to reduce our reported emissions by 21% by 2025.
 Many of our targets are based on recent or planned changes and were not expected to be met this year.
 It should be noted that improvements in data have made a significant difference and reductions associated with these data improvements should be locked in for future years.
-The reduction in emissions related to flights is due in part to travel restrictions on overseas travel which will need to be monitored and managed once restrictions are lifted.
+The reduction in emissions related to flights is due in part to travel restrictions on overseas travel as well as suppressed domestic travel due to Covid-19.
+Travel will need to be monitored and managed now restrictions have been lifted and people are travelling again.
+We have prioritised reviewing all possible international travel for the 2022/23 financial year and only 29 trips are listed for approval.
+This is a significant reduction compared to pre-Covid levels of travel.